updated on 3/19/2021

 - Class 1: January 28-29

 - Class 5: March 11-12

 WHERE DO WE MEET?

 In true global pandemic fashion: Zoom.
 MSU has offered similar courses via Zoom with success during the past several months.

 HOW DO I REGISTER?

-Eligible participants (staff and board members within United Way’s network of nonprofit partners, officers of the Springfield Police Department, and the Leadership Springfield network) need to complete this form to register.
+Eligible participants (staff and board members within United Way’s network of nonprofit partners, officers of the Springfield Police Department, and the Leadership Springfield network) need to complete an online form to register.
 If you are not with one of these groups and would like information on future classes, please reach out to Cindy.
-United Way staff will follow up within two business days after form submission to confirm which class you will attend.
 The deadline to register is one week before the class start date.

 WHO MADE THIS POSSIBLE?

 UWO staff partnered with staff at Community Partnership of the Ozarks to write a grant for the Community Foundation of the Ozarks’ Diversity, Equity and Inclusion Fund with support from the Springfield Police Department and 21 of our nonprofit partners.
 CFO granted UWO an award of $18,900 to carry out these classes, and MSU offered UWO a significant price reduction for this initiative.
 If 300 individuals were to register for this course on their own at MSU’s typical cost of up to $1,200 per participant, this would cost $360,000!
 This is an incredible value for our local nonprofit and law enforcement community.
 UWO is very appreciative of MSU offering this course at a discount.